-Here is a bag I call The Girlfriend: the girlfriend
+Here is a bag I call The Girlfriend:

 It is named because it is the perfect gift to get your girl while you are shopping for Tube Heaven bags for yourself.
 That way she won't feel left out of your purchase.